RenderKit/embree/README.md

 The Mac\ OS\ X version of Embree is also delivered as a tar.gz file [embree-2.6.1.x86_64.macosx.tar.gz](https://github.com/embree/embree/releases/download/v2.6.1/embree-2.6.1.x86_64.macosx.tar.gz).
-Unpack this file using `tar` and source the provided `embree-vars.sh` to setup the environment properly:
+Unpack this file using `tar` and and source the provided `embree-vars.sh` (if you are using the bash shell) or `embree-vars.csh` (if you are using the C shell) to setup the environment properly:

     tar xzf embree-2.6.1.x64.macosx.tar.gz
     source embree-2.6.1.x64.macosx/embree-vars.sh